- Home

 Surgery to treat cancer

-Some of the terms commonly used to describe surgery include:
+Some terms commonly used to describe cancer surgery include:

-- emergency surgery – life-saving surgery that has to happen as soon as possible to treat an acute illness, e.g. surgery to remove a tumour that is blocking the bowel
+- emergency surgery – life-saving surgery that has to happen as soon as possible to treat an acute illness

 - wide local excision – a surgical procedure to remove cancerous tissue and some healthy tissue around it

-- radical resection – a type of extensive surgery that aims to remove the diseased organ or tumour; may also remove the blood supply, lymph nodes and, sometimes, attached structures
+- radical excision or resection – surgery that aims to remove the diseased organ or tumour; may also remove the blood supply, lymph nodes and, sometimes, attached structures

-- lymphadenectomy (lymph node dissection) – removal of some or all lymph nodes from a part of the body
+- lymphadenectomy (lymph node dissection) – removal of some or all lymph nodes from the area near the cancer

 - inoperable – not able to be removed surgically; this may be because there is no lump of tissue that can be removed (as with blood cancers), or because it is not possible to safely remove all the cancerous tissue.
-Other treatments such as drug therapies or radiation therapy may be recommended.
+Other cancer treatments are usually recommended instead.

 To learn more, see our information about specific cancer types, or call 13 11 20.